Norbert Johannsen

-BFC Dynamo was qualified for the 1971-72 European Cup Winners' Cup as runners-up in the 1970-71 FDGB-Pokal.
+BFC Dynamo was qualified for the 1971–72 European Cup Winners' Cup as runners-up in the 1970–71 FDGB-Pokal.
 It was the first participation of BFC Dynamo in an UEFA competition.
-Johannsen made his international debut with BFC Dynamo in the first round of 1971-72 European Cup Winners' Cup home against home against Cardiff City in the on 15 September 1972.
+Johannsen made his international debut with BFC Dynamo in the first round of 1971–72 European Cup Winners' Cup home against home against Cardiff City in the on 15 September 1972.
 He would play all matches for BFC Dynamo in the competition.
-BFC Dynamo eventually reached the semi-finals of the 1971-72 European Cup Winners' Cup.
+BFC Dynamo eventually reached the semi-finals of the 1971–72 European Cup Winners' Cup.
 The first semi-final against Dynamo Moscow was played in front of 30,000 spectators at the Friedrich-Ludwig-Jahn-Sportpark on 5 April 1972.
 Dynamo Moskva took the lead in the match, with a goal in the 54th minute.
 But Johannsen equalized on a penalty in the 83rd minute.
-The match ended 1-1.
+The match ended 1–1.
 BFC Dynamo was eventually eliminated on a penalty shoot-out in the second leg.
-Johannsen became the top goalscorer for BFC Dynamo in the 1971-72 DDR-Oberliga with 10 goals.
+Johannsen became the top goalscorer for BFC Dynamo in the 1971–72 DDR-Oberliga with 10 goals.

-BFC Dynamo finished the 1971-72 DDR-Oberliga as runners-up and was qualified for the 1972-73 UEFA Cup.
-Johannsen scored the only goal for BFC Dynamo on a penalty in the 1–1 draw away against Angers SCO in the first leg of the first round on 13 September 1972.
+BFC Dynamo finished the 1971–72 DDR-Oberliga as runners-up and was qualified for the 1972–73 UEFA Cup.
+Johannsen scored the only goal for BFC Dynamo on a penalty in the 1–1 draw away against Angers in the first leg of the first round on 13 September 1972.
 He played all matches for BFC Dynamo in the competition.
-Johannsen played 24 matches for BFC Dynamo in the 1972-73 DDR-Oberliga.
+Johannsen played 24 matches for BFC Dynamo in the 1972–73 DDR-Oberliga.
 He was part of the starting line-up in all 24 matches.
 He became the league top goalscorer for BFC Dynamo for a second season in a row.
-He was used more sparingly during in the 1973–74 season.
-However, Johannsen again played 24 matches for BFC Dynamo in the 1974-75 DDR-Oberliga as part of the starting line-up.
+He was used more sparingly during the 1973–74 season.
+However, Johannsen again played 24 matches for BFC Dynamo in the 1974–75 DDR-Oberliga as part of the starting line-up.
 He became the top goal scorer for BFC Dynamo in the league for a third time during the 1974–75 season.